Home

 STEP EIGHT-A

-Smooth the new hem into place.
-Stitch by machine on the out side of the garment.
-If you've done STEP SEVEN well, you will be able to see and feel the crease where the hem allowance begins.
-Stitch about 1/8" from the edge that you can feel.
+Smooth the new hem in place.
+Machine stitch on the outside of pants.
+If you've done STEP SEVEN well, you'll see and feel the crease where the hem allowance begins.
+Stitch about ⅛" from the edge that you can feel.

 In Closing...